Inspiring and thought provoking quotes by famous Yorkshire women for International Women’s Day

 “Collective activism is what drives change.
 From grassroots action to wide-scale momentum, we can all embrace equity.
 Forging gender equity isn’t limited to women solely fighting the good fight; Allies are incredibly important for the social, economic, cultural and political advancement of women.”

-From Olympic sports champions like Jessica Ennis-Hill, from Sheffield, Doctor Who star Jodie Whittaker and former Labour MP Betty Boothroyd, who sadly died this month, to legendary pilot Amy Johnson, Bronte sister and Jane Eyre author Charlotte Bronte and R&B singer Corinne Bailey Rae, from Leeds, Yorkshire is the birthplace of many famous faces.
+From Olympic sports champions like Sheffield-born Jessica Ennis-Hill, Doctor Who star Jodie Whittaker from Leeds and former Labour MP Betty Boothroyd, who sadly died in February this year, to legendary pilot Amy Johnson, Jane Eyre author Charlotte Bronte and R&B singer Corinne Bailey Rae, Yorkshire is the birthplace of many famous faces.

 Many of these celebrities and historical figures had something to say about the way women are and should be perceived.